 I might look like a tiny girly girl but I’m really nothing like it.
 I’m more of a tomboy that likes girly stuff now and then.
 (I wear high heels on some rare occasions).
-One of my tomboy thing is that I love motor racing.
+One of those tomboy things is, that I love motor racing.
 I’m talking bikes.
 Cars don’t really do it for me.
 It’s probably because during my time in London (where I lived a bunch of years) I dated a guy that was racing in the superbikes championship.
 6 months of the year I was walking around the racetrack supporting the team and over the years I learned a lot about bikes, racing and the championships.
 Moto GP is basically the Formule 1 of Motor racing.
 It’s a worldwide competition with racing locations in Australia, USA, Spain, Japan, France, Italy and also the Netherlands.
 Every June the Moto GP comes to Assen in the north east of Holland.
 The Dutch racetrack was build in 1955 so it’s pretty old and has been part of the racing agenda for years.
 So why will this interest you, I hear you think.
 The TT in Assen is a spectacle everyone should at experience at least once if their life and this is why;

 Assen TT Festival

 It has become somewhat of a tradition that the town Assen celebrates the TT with music, beer, performances, competitions and motorcycle tours.
-This starts on the Wednesday before the raceweekend and continues until Sunday.
+This starts on Wednesday before the raceweekend and continues until Sunday evening.
 Everywhere in Assen is a party, it almost feels like carnival.
 You will find all sorts of people here.
 Yes, mainly bikers but famous DJ’s and singers are also attracting people from other area’s and even abroad.
 You will find rock, blues, dance and even German Slager music at the TT.
 Entrance is free and so is the hangover the next day.
 On Thursday it suppose to be the best day for locals.
 They call it the “Assernacht” but since the festival is now a 4-day celebration, all days are busy and fun.
 Be prepared for beer, beer and more beer.
 200.000 people visit the TT every year so if you decide to visit the festival, park your car outside the city center and walk because it will be too busy.

 Assen TT Festival Source